vivibarragango/finalgroupproject1/userstories.md

 Action: Iris clicks on the hyperlink titled “About Us”, this will open a page showcasing partnerships we have done and our company’s mission statement and values.

 Result: Iris better identifies with Café Casero ViBi and now is more loyal to what the company has to offer.

+Content Epic:

+User Story 1

+Jacob wants to know what Cafe Casero ViBi has to offer and wants to puruse the catalog of items they have offered.

+Action: Jacob clicks the link to a new webpage that has all menu items such as coffee, bulk beans, merchandise, etc.

+Result: Jacob sees all offered items and is easily able to call a local store to place an order for pickup.